Kshitij-Shresth/Real-Estate-Prediction/README.md

 Integrate more detailed data for better model accuracy.

-The model might be prone to overfitiing, will investigate the use of L1 or L2 regularization.
+The model might be prone to overfitiing, investigate the use of L1 or L2 regularization.

 ![image](https://github.com/user-attachments/assets/80f47c44-fb1d-4eff-acdb-c8152de84328)
 ![image](https://github.com/user-attachments/assets/62e5f177-1a29-4996-959b-86521caaffda)